 Number of visitors in a home

-You may have up to 100 visitors at a time.
+You may have up to 100 visitors at a time in areas outside Greater Sydney.
+In Greater Sydney you may have up to 20 visitors.
 The total number of visitors includes adults and children.

 If you have a gathering of more than 100 visitors in your home, you must have a COVID-19 Safety Plan and make it available for inspection if requested.